-Ruth lectures widely on diverse social and global justice issues and is an active member of her congregation, the Society for the Advancement of Judaism, and serves on the boards of National Committee for Responsive Philanthropy, Hazon, United to End Genocide, Interaction, and Surprise Lake Camp.
+Ruth lectures widely on social and global justice issues and is an active member of her congregation, the Society for the Advancement of Judaism.
+She serves on the boards of the National Committee for Responsive Philanthropy, Hazon, United to End Genocide, Interaction and Surprise Lake Camp.

 Ruth received a B.A. from Radcliffe College and an M.S.W. from the University of Oklahoma.
 She is married to Andrew Lachman and has three children, eight grandchildren and two great-grandchildren.